 There you have it!
 The best way I’ve found to take care of mixed hair is find a good hydrating conditioner and a product that works well with your child’s hair type.
 Create a routine so your child knows what to expect because that hair is only getting thicker and longer my friend!
 If your child is anything like mine, they need to know what to expect to cut down on the tantrums!
 I’m sure as my daughter gets older the maintenance will change, but for now this is what works best for her beautiful biracial hair.

-I’d love to hear how you take care of mixed curls and if you have found a way to make bath time/combing hair fun!
+I’d love to hear how you take care of mixed curls!
 Leave a comment to share your routine or go to products!